orbitalquark/gtdialog/doc/01_Installation.md

 ## Requirements

-The [GTK+][] version of GCocoaDialog only requires GTK+ version 2.16 or higher.
+The [GTK+][] version of gtDialog only requires GTK+ version 2.16 or higher.
 It runs on Linux, Windows, and Mac OSX, provided a GTK runtime is available.
 Installing and configuring the runtime is beyond the scope of this document.

-The [ncurses][] version of GCocoaDialog requires ncurses and [CDK][] and runs on Linux and probably Mac OSX.
+The [ncurses][] version of gtDialog requires ncurses and [CDK][] and runs on Linux and probably Mac OSX.

 [GTK+]: http://gtk.org
 [ncurses]: http://invisible-island.net/ncurses/ncurses.html